Kakamotobi/Learned/DSA/18-Graphs.md

 </p>

 - Depth-first traversal starting from `A` will result to a traversal of `["A","B","D","E","C","F"]` when using the recursive approach and `["A","C","E","F","D","B"]` when using the iterative approach.
 ### Breadth-First Traversal
 - Explore all neighbors at current depth first before moving on down the branch.
+- BFS is generally better in finding the shortest path (or just any path) between two nodes, since it doesn't have to go all the way down a path before moving on to the next path.
 #### Example
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/DSA/refImg/breadth-first-graph-traversal.png" alt="Breadth-First Graph Traversal" width="60%" />
 </p>

 - Breadth-first traversal starting from `A` will result to a traversal of `["A","B","C","D","E","F"]`.
+### Bidirectional Search
+- Used to find the shortest path between two nodes.
+- Two BFS is simultaneously executed (one from each node).
+If the two searches collide, there is a path.
+- This is faster than a single BFS to find the shortest path between two nodes.

 ## Undirected Graph Implementation - using adjacency list
 ```js